 The spine (also known as the backbone or the spinal column) is one of our strongest parts and allows us to have a lot of flexibility and strength.

 It’s composed of 24 bones called vertebrae.
 Each bone sits on top of the others.
-These bones are supported by discs between them and strong ligaments and muscles.
+These bones have strong ligaments, muscles, and discs between them.
 The bones that are located in the tailbone at bottom of the spine are also fused together.
 There are no discs.

 The facet joints are small joints that run along the spine from the top to the bottom.

-The spinal cord connects directly to the brain at the base of your skull.
-It also connects to other parts of your body via nerves that run between the bones of your spine.
+The spinal cord connects to brain via the base of skull.
+Nerves that run through spaces between bones of spine pass through these spaces to reach the rest of body also connect to the brain.
 These nerves also go by the name nerve roots.